dcao1123/academic/content/author/admin/_index.md

 superuser: true
 ---

 Dongsun Cao is a programmer at UCB Biosciences.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His interests include developing SAS programs for generating CDISC-compliant datasets SDTM and ADaM and tables, listings, and figures for NDA submission in the drug development.
+He is also involved in development of building data visualization tools using JMP scripting language (JSL) and Shiny (R) in clinical studies.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dongsun Cao's hobby in his spare time is interested in the HVAC and car repairs.
+He has developed good working knowledge of principle of HVAC and has engaged in the repairing of HVAC system at home and his friends' houses.